 On This Page

 1. Volunteering Evidence

-It’s natural to feel the urge to “clear your name” if you’ve been accused of a crime.
-This feeling causes people to make a number of mistakes that, instead of helping prove innocence, actually just give the police and prosecutors evidence against them.
+When you’ve been falsely accused of a crime, it’s natural to feel the desire to “clear your name.”
+Unfortunately, this feeling often causes people to make a number of mistakes that, instead of helping prove innocence, actually just give the police and prosecutors evidence against them.